teemu-hakala/debugging-masterclass/README.md

 I like to use the ${workspaceFolder} variable which represents the root directory in the workspace.
 This is why we at first opened the directory.

- - Specify all the names of the files to be added to the compilation as usual.
+ - Specify all the paths to the files to be added to the compilation as usual.
 Prepend them with the absolute path of ${workspaceFolder}.
+Currently our files to be debugged reside in ${workspaceFolder}/libft/

  - Add library inclusions and header search directories as usual.